googleapis/gapic-generator-ruby/shared/output/cloud/secretmanager_v1beta1/README.md

 # Secret Manager V1beta1

-google-cloud-secret_manager-v1beta1 is the official library for Secret Manager V1beta1 API.
+google-cloud-secret_manager-v1beta1 is the official client library for the Secret Manager V1beta1 API.

 Stores, manages, and secures access to application secrets.